This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use canned carrots instead of fresh or frozen?
+Can I use baby carrots instead of whole carrots?

-Can I make this soufflé ahead of time?
+Can I make carrot soufflé ahead of time?

-Yes, you can prepare the soufflé in advance!
-You have two options: cook the carrots up to a day ahead, store them in the fridge, and let them come to room temperature before blending with the other ingredients.
-Alternatively, you can assemble the entire unbaked soufflé up to 24 hours ahead, keep it covered in the refrigerator, and bring it to room temperature before baking as directed.
+Yes, you can prepare the soufflé in advance.
+Cook the carrots up to a day ahead and store them in the fridge—just let them come to room temperature before blending.
+Or, assemble the entire unbaked soufflé up to 24 hours ahead, cover and refrigerate it, then bring it to room temperature before baking as directed.

 Ways To Use Leftover Ingredients